rafmagns-skepa-dreag/stately-plump-buck/README.md

 stately-plump-buck
 ==================
-*Bonus points to those who can tell me what the next three word repo name should be.*

 This repository contains several small projects I used to teach myself new things.

 Bash -- Contains a bash script for running updates on Drupal sites.
 May develop a more universal version later.